auralius/LuGre/README.md

 [![View LuGre friction model in MATLAB on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/84792-lugre-friction-model-in-matlab)

-Reconstruction of the paper: A new model for control systems with friction
-By: Canudas de Wit et al., 1995, IEEE Transactions on Automatic Control
+This is a *full reconstruction* of the paper: **A new model for control systems with friction** by Canudas de Wit et al. The paper was published in 1995 (IEEE Transactions on Automatic Control).
+It can be found in the following link: https://ieeexplore.ieee.org/document/376053

-I am trying to reconstruct as many figures as possible from the paper above.

-Link to the paper: https://ieeexplore.ieee.org/document/376053

-There are 2 m-files:
+In this repository, there are 3 main m-files:

 2. demo2.m

-This is the second attempt at reconstructing the paper.
-Here, I use the built-in MATLAB solver: ode23s, which is designed for a stiff system.
-Thus, it takes less time to complete the simulation.
+Here, we use the built-in MATLAB solver: ode23s.
+This solver is designed for a stiff system.
 In order to use MATLAB built-in solver, the problem must be first formalized.
 Plese see the PDF file [here](./problem_formalization.pdf).

 3. demo3.m

 This is an additional simulation to demonstrate the friction observer.
 This is not shown in the paper.
-Basically, this is a numerical simulation of section V.B, for position control with a unit-step input.
+Basically, this is the numerical simulation of section V.B, for position control with a unit-step input.

 4. demo4.m